 Epidural steroid injections can deliver an anti-inflammatory steroid into the epidural space around the spinal cord.
-It is unclear why this might cause a temporary increase in pain before bringing relief, but it may involve the irritation of nerve roots extending from the spine.
+It is unclear why this might cause pain before relief, but it may involve the irritation of nerve roots extending from the spine.

 Epidural steroid injections can offer improvements to a person in terms of quality of life, but they